If you like structured text, have a look at my new fancy online CV.

 My main research interests are in the area of brain-computer interfaces (BCIs), machine learning and decision making.
 In particular, during my PhD I have used BCIs to help groups of people make the best decisions (see Research).
 I am now continuing that research as a post-doc in the MURI project "Closed-Loop Multisensory Brain-Computer Interface for Enhanced Decision Accuracy", as well as in another research project that our lab is delivering as a registered supplier with the Defence Human Capability Science & Technology Centre (DHCSTC).

-Beside my PhD research, I am a member of The BrainStormers, the Essex team participating in Cybathlon 2016, the first international competition for parathletes.
-I am also a co-founder of EyeWink, a startup which aim is to develop and commercialise a wearable device that allows users to control their smartphones with eye winks and blinks.
+Beside my current research, in 2015 I co-founded EyeWink, a startup which aim at developing and commercialising a wearable device that allows users to control their smartphones with eye winks and blinks.

 In 2017, I have been a fixed term lecturer at the University of Essex, teaching the module CE320 - Large Scale Software Systems and Extreme Programming.
-In the previous years, I have been employed as Graduate Laboratory Assistant in various modules (see Teaching), where I help students carrying on lab activities and group projects.
-I have also experience in marking assignments and coursework.
+In the previous years, I have been employed as Graduate Laboratory Assistant in various modules (see Teaching), where I helped students undertaking lab activities and group projects, and module supervisors marking assignments and coursework.

 In 2015, I served as Programme Chair for the 7th Computer Science and Electronic Engineering Conference (CEEC'15).
 I am a graduate student member of IEEE and EMBS and an Associate Fellow of the Higher Education Academy.